How to Choose Between Access Control Models? RBAC vs. ABAC vs. PBAC

 PBAC

-Similar to ABAC in that it uses policies instead of roles to determine permissions.
-However, Policy-Based Access Control goes one step further by allowing administrators to specify exactly what actions a user is allowed to perform on each resource.
+It is similar to ABAC in that it uses policies instead of roles to determine permissions.
+However, Policy-Based Access Control goes one step further by allowing administrators to specify exactly what actions a user can perform on each resource.
 For example, an administrator could allow a user to read and write files, but not delete them.
-If regulatory requirements or other security demands primarily determine your access controls, and you need maximum flexibility to apply those controls over different business contexts, then PBAC is a good choice.
+Suppose regulatory requirements or other security demands primarily determine your access controls, and you need maximum flexibility to apply those controls over different business contexts.
+In that case, PBAC is a good choice.

 There is no one-size-fits-all answer to the question of which access control model is best for an organization.
 The decision of which model to implement must be made based on a careful analysis of the organization’s specific needs and requirements.